zuketo/meanstack/README.md

 MongoMart is a sample application for learning the MEAN stack: MongoDB, Express, Angular, and NodeJS.

-The sample application display items from a database, and animates transition between viewing all items and details for an individual item.
+The sample application displays items from a MongoDB database, and animates transitions between viewing all items and details for an individual item.

 Installation Instructions
 -------------------------